 3. Wells Fargo Business Elite Card

-One notable benefit is that businesses that spend more than $25,000 in the first three months will receive a lucrative $1,000 cash back bonus.
-Although there’s a $75 rewards program fee after the first year, the card does offer you the choice of either 1.5 percent cash back or redeemable points.
-In many ways, this card is considered to be the “larger” version of the Platinum Credit Card that we reviewed above.
+Benefits: One notable benefit is that businesses that spend more than $25,000 in the first three months will receive a lucrative $1,000 in bonus points.
+Although there’s a $75 rewards program fee after the first 12 months, the credit card offers you the choice of either 1.5 percent cash back or redeemable points.
+In many ways, this card is the “larger” version of the Platinum Credit Card that we reviewed above.

 Although there are many different credit card providers for your business to choose from, Wells Fargo is generally considered to be one of the more reasonable options.
 The card that makes the most sense for you will depend on the size of your business and your current credit situation, but we suggest taking time to weigh your options!